BewareMyPower/JavaBenchmark/README.md

-# CacheBenchmark
+# JavaBenchmark

-Profile the overhead of a get operation for some cache implementations than using a trivial concurrent hash map.
+Profile the overhead for some commonly used classes or patterns in Java.